EdgarO93/Weather-Dashboard/README.md

 ## License
 This project is licensed under the terms of the MIT license.

+## Contact Info
+You can contact me at edort93@gmail.com

 ## Acknowlegments
 ~~~
 I would like to thank my tutor and TAs as well online resources such as W3 schools, MDN Web Docs, and Stack Overflow.